Kerchief: Bandana

 A bandana or bandanna (from Hindi and Urdu, ultimately from Sanskrit बन्धन or bandhana, "a bond") is a type of large, usually colourful kerchief, originating from the Indian subcontinent, often worn on the head or around the neck of a person.
 Bandanas are frequently printed in a paisley pattern and are most often used to hold hair back, either as a fashionable head accessory or for practical purposes.
-It is also used to tie around the neck to prevent sunburn, and around the mouth and nose to protect from dust inhalation or to hide the identity of its wearer.
+It is also used to tie around the neck to prevent sunburn, and around the mouth and nose to protect against dust inhalation or to hide the wearer's identity.

 The word bandana stems from the Hindi words 'bāndhnū', or "tie-dyeing", and 'bāndhnā', "to tie".
 These stem from Sanskrit roots 'badhnāti', "he ties", and Sanskrit 'bandhana' (बन्धन), "a bond".
 In the 18th and 19th centuries bandanas were frequently known as bandannoes.

-Bandanas originated in India as bright-coloured handkerchiefs of silk and cotton with spots in white on coloured grounds, chiefly red and blue Bandhani.
+Bandanas originated in India as brightly colored handkerchiefs of silk and cotton, with white spots on colored grounds, chiefly red and blue, known as Bandhani.
 The silk styles were made of the finest-quality yarns and were popular.
 Bandana prints for clothing were first produced in Glasgow from cotton yarns, and are now made in many qualities.
 The term, at present, generally means a fabric in printed styles, whether silk, silk and cotton, or all cotton.

-The bandana found popularity in the US during the late 1700s because snuff users preferred coloured and patterned silk handkerchiefs over white ones, as the former hid tobacco stains better when the users blew their noses.
+The bandana gained popularity in the US during the late 1700s because snuff users preferred colored and patterned silk handkerchiefs over white ones, as the former hid tobacco stains better when they blew their noses.
 In the late 18th and early 19th centuries, bandanas began to appear with political and military advertisements printed on them.
 Such printed bandanas were common in the early and mid-1900s during World War I and World War II.
 Decorative bandanas were also common gear, particularly as neckwear, for cowboys, and so for country and western entertainers such as Roy Rogers and, later, Willie Nelson.
 The latter singer began wearing bandanas when he moved from Nashville back to Austin, Texas, "just in time to catch the hippie wave cresting at counterculture center the Armadillo World Headquarters".

 Around the same time, bandanas also became popular with motorcyclists, particularly with Harley-Davidson riders and bikers.
 In the 1970s paisley bandanas also became popular amongst gangs in California, most notably with two well-known rival gangs, the Bloods, who wore red bandanas, and the Crips, who wore blue ones.

 Green bandanas have become a symbol of the abortion-rights movement.